Perfect gift ideas for bikers

 A biker jacket is an important clothing piece for two reasons.
 First, it is an essential piece of safety equipment.
 Often provided with protection (elbow, back), and made from abrasion resistant fabric(s), the jacket will have the heavy task of protecting what is most precious to you in the event of a fall, namely your upper body.
 Along with shoes, helmet, pants and gloves, the jacket is one of the essentials.

 Secondly, it is a way to distinguish from the masses.
 But that being said, there is jacket and jacket.
 And you can find them at all prices, depending on the brand or the material (leather, cordura, waxed cotton, etc.).
-And personally, at Cruizador, we’re quite a fan of Belstaff, an English brand founded in 1924 and originally specializing in biker clothing.
+Personally, at Cruizador, we’re quite a fan of Belstaff, an English brand founded in 1924 and originally specializing in biker clothing.
 And it is neither more nor less than Ernesto Guevara (known as The Che) who was the first to wear it in the 1950s.

 So yes, it has changed owners (it is in Italian hands) and at the same time has taken on a more luxury orientation.
 But it still offers quality motorcycle clothing, with a modern cut, which fits well.
 In addition, clothing stamped “biker” meets CE standards and has all the interior pockets designed to accommodate protections (back, elbow pads, etc.).
 Be careful, however, because Belstaff has other lines of clothing which are certainly stylish but which do not meet CE standards.